 \section{Abstract}

-As multi-agent systems proliferate, there is increasing need for coordination protocols that protect agents’ sensitive information while still allowing them to collaborate.
-Often, a network system and controller are first designed and implemented, and then privacy is only incorporated after that.
-However, the absence of privacy from the design process can make it difficult to implement without significantly harming system performance.
-To address this need, this paper presents a co-design framework for multi-agent networks and private controllers that we apply to the problem of private formation control.
-Agents’ state trajectories are protected using differential privacy, which is a statistical notion of privacy that protects data by adding noise to it.
-Privacy noise alters the performance of the network, which we quantify by computing a bound on the steady-state mean square error for private formations.
-Then, we analyze trade-offs between privacy level, system performance, and connectedness of the network’s communication topology.
-These trade-offs are used to formulate a co-design optimization framework to design the optimal communication topology and privacy parameters for a network running private formation control.
-Simulation results illustrate the scalability of our proposed privacy/network co-design problem, as well as the high quality of formations one can attain, even with privacy implemented.
+Privacy in multi-agent control is receiving increased attention, though often a networked system and privacy protections are designed separately, which can harm performance.
+Therefore, this paper presents a co-design framework for networks and private controllers, and we apply it to private formation control.
+Agents' state trajectories are protected using differential privacy, and we quantify its impact by bounding the steady-state error for private formations.
+Then, we analyze tradeoffs between privacy level, system performance, and connectedness of the network's communication topology.
+These tradeoffs are used to formulate a co-design optimization framework to jointly design agents' communication topology and their privacy levels.
+Simulation results illustrate the success of this framework.